dmbarbour/glas/docs/GlasCLI.md

         glas --run ModuleRef -- Args

 The glas executable first compiles the referenced module into a value.
 This value must be recognized as representing an application.
-Initially, the glas command line will only recognize the the type used in ".g" modules
-Recognized run modes include:

-* *step* - transaction loop step function.
-See [glas apps](GlasApps.md).
-* *stage* - application has type `Args -> Application`.
-  * effects to build app are *log* and *load* (global)
-  * arguments may be divided across stages using '--'.
-  * `glas --run staged-op -- stage one args -- stage two args`
-* *test* - application has a simple pass/fail `unit->unit` type
-  * effects are limited to *log*, *load*, and *fork(Nat)*
-  * fork is non-deterministic choice for fuzz testing
-  * might extend to allow `any->any` type like assertions
-* *text* - application function from `Args -> Binary`.
-  * binary is written to standard output once computed
-  * limited access to *log* and *load* (global) effects
-  * motive is to simplify bootstrap of glas executable
+Initially, we'll recognize ".g" modules that define an 'app' namespace, or generally any module that compiles to `g:(app:Namespace, ...)`.
+A [namespace](ExtensibleNamespaces.md) is more sophisticated than a simple dictionary, allowing overrides, renames, and late binding.

+The application namespace provides interfaces that will be called by the runtime.
+For example, background tasks are represented by a runtime repeatedly calling a transactional 'step' method.
+Other methods may be called to support RPC, HTTP, GUI, publish-subscribe, or OS events.
+Conversely, a runtime may bind or override names representing the application's access to the environment.
+See [Glas Applications](GlasApps.md) for details.

+The glas executable may support specialized application types such as staged applications or binary stream processing, influencing interfaces and integration.
+This might be indicated by declaring an abstract method such as 'run-mode-staged' or 'run-mode-bsp'.

+### Staged Applications

+Staged applications, indicated by 'run-mode-staged', support user-defined command line languages.

+        glas --run StagedApp -- Description Of App -- Args To Returned App

+Staged applications essentially have the same interface as language modules, except input is the tokenized `["Description", "Of", "App"]` instead of a file binary.
+The compiled value must also have a type recognized as an application by 'glas --run'.
+The returned application is run with the list of arguments following an optional '--' separator.

+### Binary Stream Processing Applications

+A binary stream processing application (BSP app), indicated by 'run-mode-bsp', will incrementally read from standard input and write to standard output.
+The main advantage of binary stream processing is that it's easily implemented and immediately useful, especially suitable for early development and bootstrap.

+I propose to express the BSP app as a transaction loop application with a restricted effects API - e.g. read, write, log, and load.
+To ensure deterministic behavior, 'read' will logically diverge (wait indefinitely) if buffered input data is insufficient.
+Writes are generally buffered until the current transactional step commits.
+With this model, it is trivial to adapt a BSP app to a normal glas app.

+BSP apps can support limited interaction such as a REPLs, especially if embedded in a suitable environment (e.g. with [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code) or [terminal graphics protocol](https://sw.kovidgoyal.net/kitty/graphics-protocol/)).
+Of course, we may need to introduce configuration options to control features such as input echo and line buffering.

 ## Scripting

 Proposed operations:

-        glas --script(.Ext)* (ScriptFile) (Args)
+        glas --script.FileExt (ScriptFile) (Args)
-        glas --script(.Ext)*=(ScriptText) (Args)

-Usage context:
+FileExt may be anything we can use as a file extension, including multiple extensions.
+Intended usage context is a shebang script file within Linux:

         #!/usr/bin/glas --script.g
         program goes here

-This operation loads the script file, skips first line if it starts with shebang (#!), compiles remaining content based on specified extensions, then runs it as an application.
-Compilation ignores file extensions and location of the script file.
-Only global modules can be referenced.
-A variation with '--script.g=Text' can run a script without a separate script file.
+This operation loads the script file, skips first line if it starts with shebang (#!), compiles remaining content based on specified file extension, then runs the result as an application with the remaining arguments.

-In some cases, we might bind GLAS_PROFILE to the script instead of to the user.
-This can be supported indirectly via Linux 'env' command.
-Example:

-        #!/usr/bin/env -S GLAS_PROFILE=/etc/glas.prof glas --script.g
-        program goes here

-In this case, the script should require special group permissions to execute, aligned with dependencies of the profile.
+### Inline Scripting

+An obvious variation on the above is to embed the script text into the command line argument.
+Proposed operation:

+        glas --cmd.FileExt ScriptText -- Args

+This can be convenient in some cases.
+It enables users to favor familiar file-based languages without requiring a separate file.
+That said, most file-based languages are probably an awkward fit for inline scripting, and users might ultimately be better off developing and learning a suitable command-line language (via staged app).

 ## Other Operations